bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 As a very responsive team, you will see our metrics over the years and that we respond  very quickly [2024 and 2025 Recap of Alerts/Incidents](Alerts-and-Us.md#metrics)

-It should be noted that our current version of Redhat SSO does not enable us to offer zero downtime aka [blue green deployments](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/blue-green-deployments.html).
-As a result, when we need to upgrade our Redhat SSO version or need to apply a patch, we advise our clients in advance via [RocketChat](https://chat.developer.gov.bc.ca/channel/sso) with a note that active sessions may be lost ie: end users may have to login again.
+It should be noted that our current version of Redhat Build of Keycloak does not enable us to offer zero downtime aka [blue green deployments](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/blue-green-deployments.html).
+As a result, when we need to upgrade our Redhat Build of Keycloak version or need to apply a patch, we advise our clients in advance via [RocketChat](https://chat.developer.gov.bc.ca/channel/sso) with a note that active sessions may be lost ie: end users may have to login again.

 **Change Communications**